Project structure

 outlets="n")

 Each network file corresponds to one selection.
 The HydPy-H-Lahn project defines three selections: one for all stream models and two for the land models in the headwater and non-headwater subbasins.
-The combination of all individual selections gives a selection named “complete”, which is always available and activated after loading a network.
+The combination of all individual selections gives a selection named “complete”, which is automatically creatable by property complete of class Selections.

 The described “name as identifier” mechanism allows us to define the same device in multiple network files of the same project.
 So, one can create an arbitrary number of selections to structure the same network after different criteria.
 The only (self-evident) requisite is the consistency of all individual definitions.
 You cannot, for example, add an inlet node to an element if it is already the same element’s outlet node: